UU-Human-Evolution/1MB438/Lab_5.md

 ## Back-up submission: Written report

-In case you could not finish in time or if you are unable to present, please let the teaching assistants know and submit a written document with your trees and 15-30 lines (or more if you are inspired) answering the questions through Studium (there will be a quizz specifically designed for this).
-Each person should submit in the quizz, but as most likely you had worked in groups, the document can be done as a group.
+In case you could not finish in time or if you are unable to present, please let the teaching assistants know (no doctors certificate or special permits needed).
+Then you'll need to submit a written document with your trees and 15-30 lines (or more if you are inspired) answering the questions through Studium (there will be a quiz specifically designed for this).

+Depending on the exact reason for choosing (and the timing for the decision for) a written report, other group members might prefer to still present their results or to also submit a written report.
+We leave that decision up to each student.
+Each person should submit to the quiz, but as you most likely worked in groups, the document can be done as a group (i.e. each group member can submit the same document).
 Do not forget to indicate which question you worked with and which species were included in the dataset.

 ---